leggomyfroggo/TBC/README.md

 In summary, build at your own risk.
 I am not liable for any damage or injury caused by your insatiable need to build a Game Boy named after a baby amphibian.

 # Bill of Materials(BOM)
-Below is the breakdown of all materials you will need to build a Frog Boy Color.
+Below is the breakdown of all materials you will need to build a Tad Boy Color.

 ## Build Components
 - **PCB:** The Tad Boy Color uses a fully custom PCB designed to fit within the custom shell while still using many of the original GBC components.
-The following board parameters should be used:
+The following board parameters are **required**, all other paremeters(color, surface finish, etc) are up to you:
   - **Layers:** 4-layer
   - **Thickness:** 1mm
-  - **Surface finish:** HASL or ENIG
-  - **Color:** Whatever you want
 - **LCD Adapter Flex:** The shape of the board and LCD connector used on the main PCB requires the use of a custom flex cable to connect the TBC to the screen kit.
-The following bord paramters should be used:
+The following parameters are **required**:
   - **Layers:** 2-layer
   - **Thickness:** 0.1mm or 0.11mm FFC
   - **Stiffener:** 0.2mm PI stiffener on edge connectors for total 0.3mm thickness.
 Have your chosen fab refer to the stiffener instructions on the "User Comments" layer
-- **Shell:** The shell for the Tad Boy Color is a fully custom design, designed specifically for CNC machining.
-Order in other materials at your own risk
+- **Shell:** The shell for the Tad Boy Color is a fully custom design, designed specifically for CNC machining -- resin 3D printing should work, but is untested.
+Tested and verified materials are below, but all orders are at your own risk:
+  - Verified CNC materials: Aluminum, polycarbonate, stainless steel
   - PCBWay link coming soon
 - **Volume Wheel:** The volume wheel is another custom piece, and is intended to be CNC machined.
 Resin printing will probably work, but is untested.
-  - Step file available in `production_files\accessories\volume_wheel` folder so you can get it produced where you wish.
   - 081124 version can fit a 8mm(OD)x5mm(ID)x0.5mm PTFE coated nylon washer to reduce friction between wheel and shell.
   - [**Order from PCBWay**](https://www.pcbway.com/project/shareproject/Frog_Boy_Color_PCB_29101ba1.html)
 - **Cartridge Shield:** Custom piece that fits behind the cartridge, allowing for a large enough opening in the metal shell to machine.
-Can be FDM printed with supports, or with SLS/MJF nylon.
-  - STL files available in `production_files\accessories\cart_shield` folder so you can get it produced where you wish.
+  - Verified 3D printing materials: FDM PLA, SLS nylon, MJF nylon
+  - Verified CNC materials: Aluminum
 - **Light pipe:** An optional light pipe can be added for the indicator LEDs to better diffuse them.
-An STL for this can be found in `Accessories`.
-This should be printed with clear filament or resin.
-  - STL files available in `production_files\accessories\light_pipe` folder so you can get them produced where you wish.
+  - Verified 3D printing materials: FDM clear PLA, SLA clear resin
 - **Screws:** The shell is designed to be put together using 7 x M2 3mm machine screws with flat tops.
 Options:
   - **450pcs M2 M2.5 M3 Screw Kit:** [From Amazon](https://www.amazon.com/gp/product/B07TDHZJLL/)
 - **Buttons:** The Tad Boy Color uses buttons from the Game Boy Advance SP, either OEM or aftermarket.
 You will need a complete set, including the brightness button which is repurposed here as the power button.
 Some suggested buttons: